aaldoais97/KittyKafe/README.md

   **3. Contact & Business Hours Area:** A vertical side section that includes business contact information and business hours (to be added: this information changes  depending on a location selection that would be globally applied for the session).

 ## Other Features/Files
-**1. Images:** The "images" folder holds all images used on the website.
+**1. images:** The "images" folder holds all images used on the website.

-**2. Videos:** The "videos" folder holds all videos used on the website.
+**2. videos:** The "videos" folder holds all videos used on the website.

+**3. Documentation:** The "Documentation" folder holds all documentation for the website.
+Currently, it contains a site diagram that shows the relationship between pages on the site.
+This folder is capitalized because it is not a folder the web app references.

-**3. decaf-switcher.js:** This file is used on the Order Beans Page.
+**4. decaf-switcher.js:** This file is used on the Order Beans Page.
 It provides the functionality for switching the view between viewing caffeinated and decaffeinated coffee beans to select for an order.

 ## Future Changes
 1. Provide a backend that interfaces with the order pages so that the user can place real orders that can be sent to an email (or other platform) to be fulfilled.